pbuckner/x-plane_plugins/XPython/docs/source/development/xlua_transition.rst

 .. warning:: This is proposed documentation, for review only.

 Laminar provides a Xlua plugin which is commonly used with Aircraft plugins.
 It is simple, but limited in functionality.
-If you're familiar with Xlua and want to transtion to python, here are some tools to make it easier for you.
+If you're familiar with Xlua and want to transition to python, here are some tools to make it easier for you.

 Overview